Greg Sandow

-Join me in this live, 90-minute class and discover the Five Things I’ve Learned the contemporary cultural shifts reshaping classical music – and what the future might hold for musicians and audiences who love this great art.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about the contemporary cultural shifts reshaping classical music – and what the future might hold for musicians and audiences who love this great art.

 It’s a disturbing thought, but could classical music be dying?